-International Recruitment and Talent Retention (HRMT901) Instructor: TBA.
+Managing Human Capital (HRMT901) Instructor: Dr. Ioanna Karanikola.
 This module looks at the management and organization in a fundamental way which allows students to reflect on and evaluate managerial knowledge so developing confidence in their judgment and widening their visions.
 Coverage includes: Managerial decision making; Organizational process; Management knowledge and learning and understanding labour markets.
 Prerequisites: None.
 Offered once per academic year.

 Law and Ethics in the Business World (LEBW901) (3-3-0) Instructor: Dr. Stephanie Morris.
-The aim of this course is to understand and distinguish between legal and ethical principles in a business environment.
-We will examine and apply standards of law, morality, rights, and justice to decisions affecting operations, sales, advertising, company culture, competition, intellectual property, and contractual relations both domestically and internationally.
+The ability to understand and distinguish between legal and ethical principles is essential in order to run a successful business.
+Accordingly, managers must apply standards of law, morality, rights, and justice when making decisions affecting operations, sales, advertising, company culture, competition, and contractual relations both domestically and internationally.
 Although the necessity of following the law in all respects might be obvious, the course will give equal weight to the wisdom of taking ethical considerations as seriously, thereby elevating the importance of human interrelationships beyond what might seem adequate at first glance.
-Further attention will be given to recent examples where management's dismissal of ethical considerations when making business decisions led to disastrous results that later prompted significant changes in laws -- changes that were more far-reaching than what might have been had management engaged in self-regulation from the onset.
+Realistically, legal obligations are not always synonymous with ethical obligations; however, the dismissal of ethical considerations when making business decisions often leads to disastrous results that later prompt significant changes in the law-changes that are oftentimes more far-reaching than what might have been the case had management simply engaged in self-regulation from the onset.
 Pre-requisite: None.
 Offered once per academic year.